KhaingNaing/KhaingNaing/README.md

 </h3>

 <h2 align="center">
 I am a graduate computer engineer with a passion for Machine Learning and AI 🤖🧠.
-I am excited about exploring their potential to enhance human living standards and solve complex problems.
+I am excited about exploring their potential to enhance human living standards.
 </h2>

 I research and develop Machine Learning and Deep Learning solutions for real-world challenges.
 Learn how AI 🦾🤖 can make human life better.